Our youth program is broken into Middle School (5th—7th grade) and High School (8th—12th grade).

 Molly Ringwald and Emilio Estevez would be so lucky to have a Breakfast Club like this.
 Middlers and children are invited at 9 am for unlimited waffles on the third floor of the church building.
 Gluten-free options are also available.
 After eating, youth can take part in devotionals and prayer.

-Once a month the Middlers (5th-7th grade) meet for an after church for an outing or an activity at the church.
+Once a month the Middlers (5th-7th grade) meet after church for an outing or an activity at the church.
 Youth gather for lunch together before taking part in activities like bowling, putting together care packages for our elderly or college students, scavenger hunts or a variety of other creative activities inside and outside the church building.

 Nothing helps one feel young quite like being around the younger.
 We are always looking for volunteers to prepare dinners (teenagers eat a lot!) or just hang out with us.
 Contact Bear Redmon (firstname.lastname@example.org) if you’d like to help.